AtifMahmud/VRLivestream/VRLiveStreamClient/README.md

 ## Other Notes

 The rtp streaming of the video is using ffmpeg shared-object files that are in the Assets/Plugins/ folders.
-These shared-objects are build using the FFMpegCPP project.
+These shared-objects are built using the FFMpegCPP project.
 If you need to update the streaming code, you will have to rebuild the shared-objects and replace the ones in the Assets/Plugins/ folders.
 See the FFMpegCPP project for instructions.